RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 $$f: Z \rightarrow Z/2Z$$

-If we apply $$f$$ to every element of G, we are able to see similarity between G and H.
+If we apply $$f$$ to every element of G, we can see that G and H are actually very similar.
 #### 2.2.2 Generalization
 In general, a function that given two groups $$(G,*)$$ and $$(H, \circ ) $$ maps every element of G to an element in H i.e.